chris48s/blogmarks/_posts/2021-02-10-check-migrations.md

     pass
 ```

-In this situation, upgrading django-extensions to a new version might require me to regenerate the migrations in my app, even though I haven't made any changes to `models.py` and overlooking this could generated unexpected results.
+In this situation, upgrading django-extensions to a new version might require me to regenerate the migrations in my app, even though I haven't made any changes to `models.py` and overlooking this could generate unexpected results.

 Fortunately there is a simple thing I can do to detect and warn if this happens: If I run